jorgebsa/swarm-main-error-gradle/README.md

 ### Running via IntelliJ

 Run the main method from com.example.MyMain class.
-Gradle does not populate the local M2REPO, so the first time this project is run, you might need to use the following properties, as described in https://issues.jboss.org/browse/SWARM-542:
+Gradle does not populate the local M2REPO, so the first time this project is run, you might need to use the following properties, as described in [this known issue](https://issues.jboss.org/browse/SWARM-542):

 ```
 -Dremote.maven.repo=https://repository.jboss.org/nexus/content/groups/m2-proxy/,https://repository.jboss.org/nexus/content/groups/public/"